Frequently Asked Questions About Car Accident Cases

 - Check.
 After the signed release is sent to the insurance company, they will issue your check.
 Depending on their procedures, it could take a week or two for them to do this and send the payment to your attorney.

 - Expenses.
-Your lawyer would deposit the check into a client trust account.
-Once it clears, they would pay any medical liens and other bills you owe.
+Next, your attorney will pay any medical liens and other bills you owe.

 Were you injured in an auto collision in Roswell, Carlsbad, Artesia, or Southeast New Mexico?
 Our knowledgeable and dedicated car accident legal team is here to explain your options to you and go up against the insurance company so that you receive all the compensation you deserve in your settlement.